Information about education regarding corona

 On-site training (VFU) and internships

 Students who are currently doing an internship or are in on-site training (VFU) should follow the instructions they receive from their respective employers.
 This also applies to doctoral students within health care.
-When working in health care, for example, it is important to stay at home if you have symptoms of a cold or flu.

 The Department should be prepared to handle cases where the internship or on-site training (VFU) cannot be carried out due to workplace closure.
 The following elements are useful to consider:

 - How much of the internship/VFU has been completed, that is, can you grade it?
-If there is sufficient basis of assessment to decide on a grade, a grade can be set even though the entire planned on-site training period has not been completed.
+If there is a sufficient basis of assessment to decide on a grade, a grade can be set even though the entire planned on-site training period has not been completed.
 The examiner decides whether the intended learning outcomes are considered to be met.

-- If the internship/VFU has to be discontinued prematurely because the workplace closes down and there is insufficient basis for grading, the ion-site training/VFU needs to be repeated and the institution has to be prepared to deal with this.
+- If the internship/VFU has to be discontinued prematurely because the workplace closes down and there is an insufficient basis for grading, the ion-site training/VFU needs to be repeated and the institution has to be prepared to deal with this.
 The department must then arrange the VFU at another time as soon as possible when there is an available VFU site.
 The examiner decides whether the entire period needs to be repeated or only the remaining time in order to complete the internship or on-site training (VFU).

-Study counsellors and programmes should also be prepared to change the course of studies individually for students (make individual study plans).
+Study counselors and programmes should also be prepared to change the course of studies individually for students (make individual study plans).
 If a student is sent home from the workplace for any reason, it should be evaluated if there is a suitable course that he/she can attend instead, so the student does not lose his/her study funding.

-Questions and Answers
+Questions and answers